BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/Microsoft19thCenturyBooks/README.md

 - [base.ipynb](base.ipynb): examples of different types of access and ways to load source data from The British Library Collections; includes some basic processing and visualisation;

+- [load_JSON_files.ipynb](Microsoft19thCenturyBooks/load_JSON_files.ipynb): example on how to load JSON files from a directory, or from a list of directories (see it on [JN Viewer](https://nbviewer.jupyter.org/github/BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/blob/master/Microsoft19thCenturyBooks/load_JSON_files.ipynb); run it on [Binder](https://mybinder.org/v2/gh/BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/master?filepath=Microsoft19thCenturyBooks/load_JSON_files.ipynb) or on [Google Colab](https://colab.research.google.com/github/BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/blob/master/Microsoft19thCenturyBooks/load_JSON_files.ipynb) -- note: on Colab, it will require to download the 224MB zip file used to sample this process -- already included on Binder).